Shibari, Sound, & Sananga

 Shibari becomes the medium to learn that.

-Sananga becomes the medicine that sharpens awareness and clears emotional static.
+Sananga becomes the medicine that sharpens awareness & clears emotional static.

 Sound becomes the pathway to integration.